ongzh/timerXtension/README.md

 * Navigate to chrome://extensions on your local chrome browser
 * Enable Developer mode
 * Click on load unpacked and select the folder you cloned.
+* Turn on chrome notifications for notifications to work properly (optional)